-What is GCCM Project Delivery?
-General Contractor/Construction Manager (GCCM) is a public works project delivery method available to all certified public bodies in Washington or those approved to use GCCM on a particular project.
+What is GCCMProject Delivery?

+General Contractor/Construction Manager (GCCM) is a public works project delivery method available to all certified public bodies in Washington or those approved by the Project Review Committee (PRC) of CPARB to use GCCM on a particular project.
 It is an alternative to traditional design-bid-build construction and other alternative project delivery methods like design-build.
 In GCCM, a firm is selected - typically early in the life of the project - based primarily on qualifications.
-The GCCM firm provides services during the design phase of a project and typically continues on as the general contractor and construction manager during the construction phase.
+The GCCM firm provides services during the design phase of a project and typically continues as the GCCM during the construction phase.
 This General Contractor/Construction Manager Best Practices Manual (Manual) focuses on GCCM in Washington.